michaelcheungkm/picture-layout-organiser/README.md

 Edit the file `backend/.config/directory.txt` to change working directory location.
 By default this is the folder `plo-data` in the home directory

 If required edit the port number in `run.sh`.
-This should match the port number needed entered in the front end config.
+This should match the port number entered in the front end config.

 <hr>
 Requires `ffmpeg` to be installed.